 His name reminds me of the old joke, “Hey Ralph, if your Lifshitz, does your ass speak?”

-Sometimes a name can start off fine but then suffers when happenstance serves to its meaning.
+Sometimes a name can start off fine but then suffers when happenstance serves to change its meaning.
 Examples of this unfortunate occurrence include Ayds Diet Candies and the band Anthrax.
 And little girls named Isis might be feeling the same thing too.

 But before you think a name makes all that much difference, look at the success of a company like Smucker’s.
 The food giant earns hundreds of millions of dollars selling food with a name so distasteful their is “With a name like Smucker’s, it has to be good.”